-As you can see, we offer three different frame sizes on all of our bikes (until some sell out).
+As you can see, we offer several different frame sizes on all of our bikes (until some sell out).
 We offer a sizing chart that should solve most problems.

 If you're still having trouble deciding between which frame size fits you best, let me describe why you should choose one over the other, regardless of your height or inseam.

 If you're new at this sort of thing, we recommend sticking to our sizing chart.
-We've sold a lot of bikes and after lots of testing, we came to realize that people in the 4'11" to 5'3" range almost always fit on a 50cm Pure Fix.
-Similarly, people 5'4" to 5'9" fit great on our 54cm frames.
-Lastly, riders in the 5'10" to 6'4" range fit great on our 58cm frames.
 However, there are many advantages (and disadvantages) of riding a frame on the small (and large) side.